-I’ve been in venture capital 17 years and invest in a range of areas including artificial intelligence, software, consumer and fintech.
-I spend a lot of time thinking about technology catalysts, the broad waves of disruption they create and the new companies that will emerge from these waves.
+I invest primarily in artificial intelligence, software, fintech and defense.
+I spend a lot of time thinking about technology catalysts, the broad waves of disruption they create and the new companies that emerge from these waves.

 Importance of Great People

 As much as I try to understand the specifics of these trends, I frequently meet brilliant entrepreneurs who are many steps ahead of me and who have developed a clear vision of what the world will look like in a particular space and have outlined a compelling new business idea to pursue in it.
 This is the most fun part of my job, and above all I spend my time trying to find the great new entrepreneurs of tomorrow.

 I like to invest early in companies I think have significant disruptive potential and help them develop their product and business strategies and build out their teams.
 This is the time where I feel I can add the most value to these companies.
 Most of the companies I invest in have less than 10 employees, and most have not yet launched a product.
 I’m happy to invest however much an entrepreneur needs, and my initial investments generally range from $500K to $15m.